wfgoh/Web-Scraping/README.md

 Since then, Indeed has changed the layout of their website, it's no longer plain HTML, but requires some \"interactions\" with the javascript.
 Based on his idea, I wrote a code to enable the \"interactions\" and extract the job skills using Selenium.

-Head over to webscrap.ipynb for the code along with its descriptions.
+Head over to webscraping.ipynb for the code along with its descriptions.
 Enjoy!

 <img src=plot.png>